CMSgov/beneficiary-fhir-data/apps/bfd-model/bfd-model-rif-samples/dev/design-sample-data-sets.md

 ### TEST, PROD-SBX, and PROD

 Before loading data into an environment, ensure that the data loads and works in your local environment.
+Experience from outages has shown that engineers should test every record that is being loaded, not a sample of records.

 To manually load data into an environment, one essentially needs to duplicate the process that the CCW does for its weekly drop of RIF files.
 Every ETL service monitors an S3 bucket for incoming RIF files.